TheRobinPk/space_collector/README.md

 - `S {team} {ship_id} {abscissa} {ordinate} {broken}`: a spaceship, team 0 is yours, team 1 to 3 are opponents, broken is 0 or 1, 1 meaning that the ship was targeted by a high energy attack (your spaceships are always present even if the explorer is broken)
 - `B {abscissa} {ordinate}`: your base station's position (always present in radar information)

 If an explorer is broken, it can't see enemy spaceships.
-If not, it can see enemy spaceships less than 5 000 kms far from the explorer.
+If not, it can see enemy spaceships less than 5 000 kms away from the explorer.

 ## Commands